Lost-Outpost/outlander/CONFIGURATION.md

 You can select this mod, right-click it, and then select "Open in Explorer" to see the presets directory, which will be at this location:

 ```
-The Path\mods[NoDelete] Character Presets\SKSE\Plugins\CharGen\Presets
+Outlander\mods[NoDelete] Character Presets\SKSE\Plugins\CharGen\Presets
 ```

 ### General Rules
-When enabling this content, just like with alternate start mods, ensure all mod esp files are just above realisticwatertwo.esp in your load order and if there is a The Path patch for them, load that after the mod's esp and above all other The Path patches.
+When enabling this content, just like with alternate start mods, ensure all mod esp files are just above realisticwatertwo.esp in your load order and if there is a Outlander patch for them, load that after the mod's esp and above all other Outlander patches.
 This applies for any optional content not specifically mentioned here.
 For content with its own section, follow the appropriate readme section for it.

 ## Mod Configuration